Jason Huntley

-Jason Kiree Huntley (born April 20, 1998) is an American football running back for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at New Mexico State, and was drafted by the Detroit Lions in the fifth round of the 2020 NFL Draft.
+Jason Kiree Huntley (born April 20, 1998) is an American professional football running back.
+He played college football for the New Mexico State Aggies, and was selected by the Detroit Lions in the fifth round of the 2020 NFL draft.

 College career

 Coming out of Martin High School in Arlington, Texas, Huntley was not highly recruited and signed with New Mexico State.
 He returned three kickoffs for touchdowns in 2018.
 In 2019, Huntley rushed for 1,090 yards (7.1 yards per carry) with nine touchdowns and also had 1,119 receiving yards.

 Professional career

 Detroit Lions

-Huntley was selected by the Detroit Lions in the fifth round with the 172nd overall pick in the 2020 NFL Draft.
+Huntley was selected by the Detroit Lions in the fifth round with the 172nd overall pick in the 2020 NFL draft.
 On July 13, 2020, the Lions signed Huntley to a four-year contract.
 He was waived by the Lions during final roster cuts on September 5, 2020.

 Philadelphia Eagles

 Huntley was claimed off waivers by the Philadelphia Eagles on September 6, 2020.
 He made his NFL debut in Week 1 against the Washington Football Team, and had 1 rushing attempt for 1 yard.
 He finished the season playing in 5 games, rushing 5 times for 19 yards, and 1 reception for 0 yards.

 On August 31, 2021, Huntley was waived by the Eagles and re-signed to the practice squad the next day.
 He was signed to the active roster on January 10, 2022.
 He was released on August 30.